-McCallie resides in Missoula, Montana with her husband and four children.
-She believes it is important to combine her artwork with time with family and is very much inspired by the joys of motherhood.
+McCallie resides in Missoula, Montana with her husband Tony, four (nearly grown) children, a spoiled labrador, and a cheeky budgie.
+She balances her artwork and teaching practice with her time with family and is very much inspired by the joys and trials of motherhood, nature, and children’s stories.

 Back to Top